Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets

 \subsection{Transferring to Target Task}

-Finally, we transfer GRUs from the Transition Model to the Target Model, and fine-tune the Target Model on the target dataset.
-The structure of the Target Model mirrors that of the Teacher Model, employing Multi-channel GRUs to extract features from the target dataset.
-For the shared features in the target dataset, we transfer the corresponding GRUs from the Transition Model.
+Finally, we transfer GRUs from the transitional model to the target model and fine-tune on the target dataset.
+The target model structure mirrors the teacher model, using multi-channel GRUs for feature extraction.
+For shared features, we transfer the corresponding GRUs from the transitional model.

-As for the private features unique to the target dataset, inspired by the consensus that transferring models between similar data can improve the accuracy of prediction results, we employ a transfer approach based on distance of feature embedding for private features.
-In this context, Dynamic Time Warping (DTW)~\cite{muller2007dynamic} is chosen as the measure due to its capability to accommodate time series data with varying time steps.
-Specifically as in Appendix~\ref{appendix 5}, for each private feature in the target datasets, we calculate its DTW distance with all the features in the source datasets, and transfer the GRU whose corresponding feature has the closest DTW distance to this private feature and then transfer it from transition model to target model.
-This comprehensive transfer ensures that the Target Model is equipped with a feature extraction mechanism tailored to the target dataset's features.
-Simultaneously, this ensures a consistent initialization level for all features of the target model, mitigating issues when some features are trained from scratch while others aren't.
+For private features unique to the target dataset, we employ a transfer approach based on feature embedding distance, as shown in Figure~\ref{fig:DTW}.
+Dynamic Time Warping (DTW)~\cite{muller2007dynamic} is chosen as the similarity measure due to its capability to handle time series data with varying time steps, without considering semantic feature meanings~\cite{fawaz2018transfer}.
+During target model initialization, for each private target feature, we calculate its DTW distance with each source feature, selecting the source feature with the smallest DTW value as most similar in sequential information content.
+The corresponding GRU parameters are then transferred, ensuring consistent initialization levels across all target model features.

-The Target Model has two separate MLP prediction heads.
-These prediction heads generate predictions for patient mortality $\hat{\bm{y}}_{tar, outcome}$ and \textit{Length-of-Stay (LOS)} in the healthcare facility $\hat{\bm{y}}_{tar, LOS}$. \textit{Mean Squared Error (MSE)} loss is used for LOS prediction, while \textit{Binary Cross-Entropy (BCE)} loss is used for mortality prediction.
+The target model employs two separate MLP prediction heads for patient mortality $\hat{\bm{y}}_{tar, outcome}$ and length-of-stay (LOS) $\hat{\bm{y}}_{tar, LOS}$ predictions.
+Mean squared error (MSE) loss is used for LOS prediction, while binary cross-entropy (BCE) loss is used for mortality prediction.

-The specific process of our algor+ithm is shown in Algorithm~\ref{alg:full_model}, and the framework of our model is in Figure~\ref{framework}.
+The specific process of the algorithm is shown in Algorithm~\ref{alg:full_model}.